Navigate this Section

 CEQ seeks current undergraduate and graduate students who are:

 - Highly motivated

 - Willing to contribute where needed

-- Ability to handle fast-paced and quick turnaround assignments
+- Able to handle fast-paced and quick turnaround assignments

 - Excellent communicators

-- Ability to exercise professional judgment and maturity
+- Able to exercise professional judgment and maturity

 - Computer literate